Spencer-Kotys/Welcome-to-ROM/Planning/Final_Document.md

 ### Successes

 We were able to successfully complete our project and create a video game the encapsulates what it felt like to be a cadet during ROM.
+Of our requirements we met the following:

+1. Player will use keyboard and mouse to interact with the system.

+2. There will be a chance the player will lose the game.

+3. There will be a morale meter.

+4. There is an end goal for the player.

+5. The game will be 2D.

+6. The game will have a top down view.

+7. Time will be internally calculated and tracked.

+8. Players will have daily tasks.

+9. A game engine will be used to create the game.

+10. Game is available on PC.

 ## Assessment of complexity velocity